Lethalz/ZetV2/Reference/Books/Feel Good Productivity.md

 Some ideas:

 - **Take on a character**.
 There are [8 play personalities](https://www.nifplay.org/what-is-play/play-personalities/): Collector, Competitor, Creator, Director, Explorer, Joker, Kinesthete and Storyteller.
 Most people will resonate with one or two of these.
 Taking on a character can increase your sense of adventure and help you express different aspects of yourself.
 - **Side quests**.
 Abdaal thinks of his life as containing a bunch of “side quests”, like in a video game.
 Side quests are things that don’t obviously move him forward towards his goals, but are simply interesting.
-For example, leaving his office and working for a few hours from a café, or trying some new software. **[I wish he’d come up with more examples because these seem rather bland.]**
+For example, leaving his office and working for a few hours from a café, or trying some new software.
 - **Add music**.
 This is an easy thing that makes many tasks more fun.

 ##### Lower the stakes